logicmonitor/logstash-output-lmlogs/README.md

 }
 ```
 You would need either `access_id` and `access_id` both or `bearer_token` for authentication with Logicmonitor.
 The portal_domain is the domain of your LM portal.
-If not set the default is set to `logicmonitor.com`
+If not set the default is set to `logicmonitor.com`.
+Eg if your LM portal URL is test.domain.com, portal_name should be set to "test" and portal_domain to "domain.com"